meesalavenugopal/lapsgroup/LAPS_Architecture_Launch_Plan.md

 ## Conclusion

-The launch of LAPS Architecture & Planning represents a significant milestone in the LAPS Group expansion.
+The launch of LAPS - Architecture & Planning Studios represents a significant milestone in the LAPS Group expansion.
 With careful planning, strategic marketing, and exceptional service delivery, we project:

 - **Year 1 Revenue:** ₹13-17 Crores
 - **Market Position:** Top 10 architecture firms in target cities